anaseskyrider/AnaseDawnsburyMods/README.md

 - I go by @AnaseSkyrider on Discord and most other places.

 ## More Dedications
-_(Requires DawnniExpanded)_

-This mod adds more **Archetypes** to *DawnniExpanded*.
+This mod adds more **Archetypes** and expands existing Archetypes.

 ### Current Archetypes
-- **Archer** Assisting Shot, Point-Blank Shot, Quick Draw, Advanced Bow Training, Crossbow Terror, Parting Shot, Double Shot, Running Reload, Archer's Aim, Triple Shot
+- **Bastion** Agile Shield Grip, Disarming Block, Shielded Stride, Reflexive Shield
+- **Marshal** Dread Marshal Stance, Inspiring Marshal Stance, Steel Yourself!, Rallying Charge, Attack of Opportunity, To Battle!
+- **Martial Artist** Powder Punch Stance, Brawling Focus, Crane Stance, Dragon Stance, Gorilla Stance, Mountain Stance, Wolf Stance, Stumbling Stance, Tiger Stance, Follow-Up Strike, Thunder Clap, Crane Flutter, Dragon Roar, Gorilla Pound, Grievous Blow, Mountain Stronghold, Stumbling Feint, Tiger Slash, Wolf Drag
 - **Mauler** Knockdown, Power Attack, Clear the Way, Shoving Sweep

+### Expanded Archetypes
+- **Archer** Quick Draw, Advanced Bow Training, Crossbow Terror, Parting Shot, Running Reload, Archer's Aim

 ### Planned Archetypes (in order)
-1. Bastion
+1. ~~Bastion~~
-2. Martial Artist
+2. ~~Martial Artist~~
-3. Marshal
+3. ~~Marshal~~
 4. *(More after that, if I can)*

 ### Class Feats
 More Dedications also adds the following class feats which are not yet implemented in the base game (added as part of certain dedications):
-- (Fighter) Point-Blank Shot
-- (Fighter) Parting Shot
+- (Fighter) Parting Shot, Shielded Stride, Reflexive Shield
 - (Ranger) Running Reload
-- (Fighter) Triple Shot
+- (Monk) Crane Flutter, Dragon Roar, Gorilla Pound, Mountain Stronghold, Stumbling Feint, Stumbling Stance, Tiger Slash, Tiger Stance, Wolf Drag

+This mod also adds the following feats which are not part of any archetype (might be removed and repackaged in a separate mod at a later date):
+- (Monk) Stoked Flame Stance

 ### Differences from Tabletop:
+- **Archer/Quick Shot:** This is Dawnsbury Days' implementation of Quick Draw.
+- **Martial Artist/Stoked Flame Stance:** For technical reasons, the alternative crit spec effect applies on top of the usual crit spec, but does reduced persistent damage (1d4 instead of 1d6), similar to Tiger Stance.
+Access to crit spec is still required, unlike Tiger Stance.
+Martial Artist/Tiger Stance: Step functionality works very slightly differently.
+Any time you take a Step action, you can Step again as a free action.
+(This should allow it to combine with any action or reaction which Steps.)
-- Mauler/Clear the Way: This requires a weapon with the Shove trait, following the most-RAW interpretation of its CRB implementation.
+- **Mauler/Clear the Way:** This requires a weapon with the Shove trait, following the most-RAW interpretation of its CRB implementation.
 For licensing reasons, I will NOT be changing this.
 (For the same reasons, these Shoves use your MAP as normal.)
-- Mauler/Shoving Sweep: The Shove from this reaction disrupts a creature's movement action.
+- **Mauler/Shoving Sweep:** The Shove from this reaction disrupts a creature's movement action.
 This is base functionality of Dawnsbury Days.
 It's (very low) on my TODO to find an implementation that preserves the tabletop functionality.
-- Archer/Quick Shot: This is *Dawnbury Days'* implementation of *Quick Draw*.

 ## Runesmith
 Adds the *Runesmith* class from the Impossible Playtest, a warrior scholar who wields the root of all magic: the rune.